 AUSTIN, Texas – Baldwin Wallace University sophomore two-time All-Ohio Athletic Conference forward Danny Ruple (Berea/ Berea-Midpark) has been named to the College Sports Information Directors of America (CoSIDA) Academic All-America Team for the first time in his career.

-Ruple was named to the first team and is the sixth Yellow Jacket men's soccer student-athlete to be named an Academic All-American, the first since Pat Brennan '12 earned CAPITAL ONE Academic All-American honors in 2011.
-The sophomore is one of two OAC student-athletes to be named to this year's team.
+Ruple was named to the first team and is the sixth Yellow Jacket men's soccer student-athlete to be named an Academic All-American and the first since Pat Brennan '12 earned CAPITAL ONE Academic All-American honors in 2011.
+Ruple is one of two OAC student-athletes to be named to this year's team.

-This season, Ruple earned his first OAC Forward of the Year and his second All-OAC honor by leading the Yellow Jackets and the conference in goals, points and shots, setting two school records in the process.
+This season, Ruple had the most prolific scoring season in school history.
+He led the Yellow Jackets and the OAC in goals, points and shots, setting two school records in the process.
 His 19 goals and 45 points broke two separate single-season records set by Carlin Vandendriessche in 2011.
 Ruple was named OAC Player of the Week following his first career hat trick against Bluffton University on Sept.
-16 and earned a spot on the United Soccer Coaches NCAA Division III All-Great Lakes Region first team.
+16.

-For his career, Ruple has appeared in 38 games and tallied 27 goals and 13 assists for 67 points on 132 shots.
+After just two seasons, Ruple has appeared in 38 games, including 37 starts, taken 132 shots, scored 27 goals and added 13 assists for 67 points.

-BW's 109 all-time Academic All-Americans is more than any Division III college or university in the OAC or the state of Ohio and ranks 12th nationally in Division III.
+BW's 109 all-time CoSIDA Academic All-America selections is more than any Division III college or university in Ohio and ranks 12th nationally in Division III.